Magonista rebellion of 1911: Taking Mexicali

-In the month of March the liberals attacked Tecate twice and both times were repelled.
+In the month of March the Liberals attacked Tecate twice and both times were repelled.
 Then they marched to the town of El Alamo, southeast of Ensenada, where about 200 rebels managed to take the square; there Simon Berthold was mortally wounded.
-Days later, William Stanley also died in a clash with federal troops near Mexicali.The number of foreigners who then composed the Liberal Army was higher than that of Mexicans; and Anglo-Saxons frequently disobeyed Mexican officials.
-Orders sent by the PLM Board from Los Angeles were continually intercepted by the authorities, which made campaign coordination more difficult.
-The Board appointed Carl Ap Rhys Pryce and ordered him to fight the feds, but Pryce in early May set off with a column to Tijuana, considering that it would be a strategic place to later attack Ensenada, and left another to defend Mexicali.
+Days later, William Stanley also died in a clash with federal troops near Mexicali.

 In April, Mexican authorities reported a "sheaf of revolts" made up of approximately 400 men who were active in the Mexicali Valley.
 In the last days of April, 126 magonists led by John R. Mosby occupied Tecate without resistance.
-On May 2 the liberals camped at the El Carrizo ranch, south of Tecate; there they were attacked by feds and Mosby was wounded in a lung; he was transferred to the US side of Tecate to be treated.
-Sam Wood, a wobbly, was elected as interim chief while Mosby was recovering and the group advanced to Tijuana to join Pryce's column.
+On May 2 the Liberals camped at the El Carrizo ranch, south of Tecate; there they were attacked by feds and Mosby was wounded in a lung; he was transferred to the US side of Tecate to be treated.